Fierce California winds fan fires, topple trees and trucks

 “People should avoid being outside in forested areas and around trees and branches,” the Hanford weather office wrote.
 “If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
 Use caution if you must drive.”

-Yosemite National Park closed for the day, citing the winds and downed trees.
+Yosemite National Park closed for the day, citing the winds and downed trees that smashed trucks and at least one building.

 In Southern California, the region’s notorious Santa Ana winds were ramping up, making travel hazardous for big rigs.
 Some were blown over.
 One gust hit 86 mph (138.4 kph) in northern Los Angeles County, the National Weather Service said.